nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     .. versionchanged:: 2.1.0
         A `ValueError` exception was thrown when an invalid input value was encountered.

-        This changed to setting the address length to 2 bytes (for possible reverse engineering protocol purposes).
+        This was changed to allow setting the address length to 2 bytes (for possible reverse engineering protocol purposes).

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.address